-- c.
-Two recommendations from an undergraduate professor or other person who can attest to the applicant's potential for success in the program completed on the forms provided. - d.
-Current résumé. - e.
-Statement of professional goals (250 words or more). - 2.
-Applicants must meet the following requirements: - a.
-A bachelor's degree from a regionally accredited college or university. - b.
-A minimum 3.0/4.0 GPA in last 60 hours of coursework from a regionally accredited college or university. - c.
-If the applicant has less than 3.0/4.0 GPA, a minimum GMAT score of 500 can be used to meet this criteria.
+- 3. If the applicant has less than 3.0/4.0 GPA, a minimum GMAT score of 500 can be used to meet this criteria.
 Official GMAT test results should be mailed directly to the Director of Graduate Admission.
-Test scores more than five years old are not accepted. - d.
+Test scores more than five years old are not accepted. - 4.
 Applicants who do not meet the admissions requirements may be evaluated by the MBA Director, who may recommend admission to the Office of Graduate Admission.
 If accepted, the student will be given a conditional admission that allows the student to take only one course during his or her first enrolled term, and the student must earn a grade of B or higher to continue in the program. - 3.
 All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
 Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination. - 4.
 After the application has been processed, the Director of Graduate Admission may contact the applicant for a personal interview.

-- 1. Applicants must submit the following documents: - a.
-Application form. - b.
-Application fee which is neither refundable nor applicable against other school fees. - c.
-Official transcripts from all post-secondary institutions previously attended, foreign and/ or U.S. institutions, directly to the Director of Graduate Admission, unless otherwise notified by a University official.
+- 1. Applicants must submit the following documents: - 1.
+Application form. - 2.
+Application fee which is neither refundable nor applicable against other school fees. - 3.
+Official transcripts from all post-secondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission, unless otherwise notified by a University official.
 A U.S. \$235 credential evaluation fee or United States equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
-Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - d.
-Two professional recommendations from work associates or former professors completed on the forms provided.
-Work associates include current and former supervisors. - e.
-Current résumé. - f.
-Statement of professional goals.
-(250 words or more) - 2.
-Applicants must meet the following requirements: - A bachelor's degree in Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), or related area from a regionally accredited college or university.

-- b.
-A minimum 3.0/4.0 GPA from a regionally accredited college or university in USA, or an equivalent degree from overseas. - c.
-Students with undergraduate degrees not related to Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), will be required to take the appropriate undergraduate courses. - 3.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
+Current résumé. - 5.
+A personal statement of professional goals that includes a minimum of 500 words. - 2.
+Applicants must meet the following requirements: - A bachelor's degree in Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), or related area from a regionally accredited college or university unless student is currently enrolled in a Saint Leo University 3+1 Accelerated Degree Program simultaneously taking both undergraduate and graduate courses. - 2.
+A minimum 3.0/4.0 GPA from a regionally accredited college or university in USA, or an equivalent degree from overseas. - Students with undergraduate degrees not related to Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), will be required to take the appropriate undergraduate courses. - 3.
 All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
 Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination.